Ford Taurus (second generation)

-It would hold this title until 1995, when it was discontinued and replaced with the third-generation Ford Taurus.
+It would hold this title until 1995, when it was superseded by the third generation.

 Overview

 Exterior

 The exterior of the second generation was completely redesigned from the first generation.
 Its length was increased by a few inches, and it was a couple of hundred pounds heavier, and had a more rounded roofline.
 Every body panel, save for the doors, was redesigned.
-However, many of the redesigned components closely resembled that of the previous generation, leading many to falsely believe that this generation is just a face-lift of the previous generation.
+However, many of the redesigned components closely resembled that of the previous generation, leading many to falsely believe that this generation is just a facelift of the previous generation.

 The front nose was redesigned with slimmer headlights, while retaining the first generation's "bottom breather" nose, albeit in a more aerodynamically efficient design that flowed into the front bumper.
 In the rear, it received new taillights that closely resembled those of the previous generation, as well as an entirely new rear clip.
 The trunk was also redesigned, with a spoiler being integrated into the trunk lid's design to make the car more aerodynamically efficient.

 Also with this generation, each model of Taurus received different exterior trim.
 The lowest level Taurus L had light grey plastic mirrors and window trim, while the bumpers and side trim were also light grey.
 The GL, the mid priced model, got chrome window trim and body color mirrors, while still retaining the grey bumpers and side trim.
 The top-of-the-line LX model had its bumpers color keyed, as well as having the grey side trim replaced with color keyed body cladding.
 1992 L and GL models (and the Mercury Sable GS) could also be ordered with a two-tone paint job, in which instead of being grey, the bumpers and side trim were painted a slightly darker shade of the vehicle's body color.
 To cut costs, this was discontinued for the 1993 model year, as all models received color-matched trim and bumpers from that year onward.